 This energy transfer is achieved with an efficiency of about 95% and since 2007 a number of experiments have shown evidence that there is a phenomenon called “quantum coherence” in the transfer process.

-Sustaining, not destroying Understanding how living systems such as photosynthetic complexes—which are complicated, relatively warm, constantly evolving and interacting with the environment—can sustain rather than destroy quantum coherence has important implications for the engineering of quantum systems to perform tasks such as quantum computation.
+Understanding how living systems such as photosynthetic complexes — which are complicated, relatively warm, constantly evolving and interacting with the environment — can sustain rather than destroy quantum coherence has important implications for the engineering of quantum systems to perform tasks such as quantum computation.

 The “decohering” effect of the environment on the quantum systems in which information is stored is considered one of the most serious challenges in the drive towards realising the legendary large-scale quantum computer and for quantum information processing and transfer in general.
 As a result, many theoretical models have been proposed showing how interaction with an environment can assist rather than hinder coherent energy transfer in quantum systems.